A Letter from Our Founder, Jamie Dooley

 Welcoming Our Incoming Board President

 Before we look at how far we have come, I want to thank our entire leadership team.
-Every board member and Advisory Group member we have had step forward and lead has been pivotal to our success.
+Every member of our Board of Directors and Advisory Group who has stepped forward and led has been pivotal to our success.
 I'd like to officially welcome Tamara Thomas as our incoming Board Chair for 2026/27.
 Tamara's commitment to elevating the public's understanding of what dental hygienists actually do — our education, our scope, our preventive expertise — is exactly what this moment calls for.
 Read her full message to the NNHH community HERE.

-I am 12 years out of clinical care, and I am certain I am having a greater impact on the oral-systemic health of our nation doing this work than I ever could have in private practice.
-Tamara has a full-time brick-and-mortar myofunctional therapy business that requires daily collaboration with multidisciplinary providers.
+I am 12 years out of clinical care, and I am certain I am having a greater impact on the oral-systemic health of our nation doing this work than I ever did in private practice.
+Tamara has a full-time myofunctional therapy business that requires daily collaboration with multidisciplinary providers.
 Neither of us holds a traditional clinical role, yet we are deeply satisfied with being an RDH.
-We designed our ideal careers ourselves.
+We designed an expanded identity for ourselves first, then took action in alignment with it.

 Dental hygienists bring broad skills to the healthcare landscape — oral health protocol development, curriculum design, project management, comprehensive assessments, risk stratification, and patient and provider education — with a deep understanding of the oral-systemic chronic disease states that most practitioners are ignoring — not out of neglect, but out of lack of education.

-Hospitals and healthcare systems know they need an oral health expert and coordinator as a starting point, but none of their current providers are equipped to fill that role.
-What NNHH has been doing since 2018 — through member services, resource sharing, and advanced training — is preparing hygienists to share their expertise inside a healthcare system.
-Our students are educating their local medical providers as a requirement of their capstone projects, which has been a catalyst for many of them getting a seat at the leadership table, where their voice is not just heard, but valued.
+Hospitals and healthcare systems recognize that an oral health expert and coordinator is an essential starting point, creating a clear opportunity for a trained professional to fill a role their current provider teams are not equipped to cover.
+What NNHH has been doing since 2018 — through member services, resource sharing, and workforce development — is preparing hygienists to share their expertise with healthcare systems.
+Our students are educating their local medical providers on oral-systemic health as a requirement of their capstone projects, which has been a catalyst for many of them getting a seat at the leadership table; where their voice is not just heard, but valued.

 The Barriers Are Real — So Is the Reason I Keep Going

 Integration has moved slowly for structural and financial reasons.
 Oral health continues to be left out of the referral system, and the reasons are not always accidental.
-Some healthcare administrators fear that aggressively addressing oral-systemic disease would improve outcomes so rapidly that the long-term revenue tied to managing chronic conditions would decrease.
+After working with other professionals who have attempted to integrate oral health into large healthcare systems, I have found out that some healthcare administrators fear that addressing oral-systemic disease may decrese long-term revenue tied to managing chronic conditions.
 Those systems will be the last to integrate us.
-The systems that place people above profits are already hiring hygienists — and as they demonstrate reductions in hospital-acquired infections, all-cause mortality, cost savings, and length of stay, they will publish that data and present it at conferences.
+The systems that place people above profits are already hiring hygienists — and as they demonstrate reductions in hospital-acquired infections, all-cause mortality, costs, and length of stay, they will publish that data and present it at conferences.
 That is how change spreads in healthcare.
 When the right systems lead, the rest will follow.

-As a mom of a daughter with multiple special needs, I have a fire for healthcare transformation that will not go out.
-I see the disconnection firsthand every week as her case manager — it is not just that oral health is being left out; it is that the more specialized our providers become, the less they understand the connections and correlations that real people are suffering from.
-Systemic innovation is needed to bring all providers back to seeing whole people, not just their part.
+As a mom of a daughter with multiple special needs, I see the disconnection firsthand every week as her case manager.
+It is not just that oral health is being left out; it is that the more specialized providers become, the less they understand the connections and correlations that real people are suffering from.
+Systemic innovation is needed to bring all providers back to seeing whole people, not parts.

 Members and Students Stepping Into Dream Roles

-Watching our members and students land promotions and dream roles — without going back to school — has been one of the greatest rewards of this journey.
-The right training and mentorship are far more individualized to the actual role than any degree program could be.
+NNHH is funded by our membership dues and program tuition, so thank you to our entire community for believing in this mission.
+You are the best part of NNHH!
+Watching you land promotions and dream roles has been one of the greatest rewards of this journey.
+The right training and mentorship can be far more individualized to the needs of a role than a degree program.
 Hygienists are now stepping into hospital roles, oncology care teams, community health settings, and administrative leadership — directing teams of integrated hygienists in pathways that have been commonplace for nurses for decades.
-Many do eventually pursue advanced degrees, with their systems funding and supporting that growth.
+Many will eventually pursue advanced degrees, with their systems funding and supporting that growth.

 The CE Landscape and NNHH's Accreditation Standard

-Integration has not been without barriers — training gaps, scope of practice limitations shaped by a profession with a conflict of interest in governing us, and a CE landscape long dominated by product companies and corporate interests.
+Integration has not been without barriers — training and language gaps, scope of practice limitations shaped by a profession with a conflict of interest in governing us, and a CE landscape long dominated by product companies and corporate interests.
 AGD PACE and ADA CERP approve CE providers, not individual programs, which has allowed commercially influenced content to carry the appearance of professional credentialing.
 Traditional dental CE was never designed to expand our potential or prepare us for roles beyond the operatory.
-If we want to be seen as the healthcare providers we are, we have to go above and beyond it.
-NNHH was built to do exactly that: research-based, unsponsored, unbiased programs built on ASTM E2659 standards and third-party accredited by ANSI National Accreditation Board (ANAB) — an organization the medical world already knows and trusts.
+If we want to be seen as the healthcare providers we are, we have to go above and beyond license renewal.
+NNHH was built for workforce expansion with research-based, unsponsored, unbiased programs built on the global ASTM E2659 standard for certificate programs and third-party accredited by ANSI National Accreditation Board (ANAB) — an organization the medical world already knows and trusts.

-The goal I am holding for 2028 — the decade mark — is formal post-licensure credentialing for registered dental hygienists working in healthcare systems as a recognized, standardized national pathway.
+The vision we are holding for 2028 is formal post-licensure credentialing for registered dental hygienists working in healthcare systems as a recognized, standardized national pathway.
+A job task analysis is underway and competencies are being defined.
 Systems across the US and beyond now have at least one RDH on staff.
 It has been wonderful to watch it unfold.
-What we are still missing is the formal credential that makes it a professional standard.
-Every certificate program and every allied partnership we secure is a step toward that.
+What we are still missing is a formal credential, built on ISO/IEC 17024 guidelines, that makes it a professional standard.
+Every allied partnership we secure is a step toward that.

 Investing in Yourself

 Rethink what it means to invest in yourself.
-Most hygienists think of professional spending as the CE they are required to get — but that is a checkbox, not a path to career expansion.
+Most hygienists think of professional spending as the CE they are required to get.
+While that maintains your license, it does little (if anything) for career expansion.
 The investments that actually move you forward are the ones you choose: professional associations, targeted training, and mentorship aligned with where you want to go.
 Dedicate 5 percent of your hygiene income to those — above and beyond the number of dental CE credits you are required to take.
 Seek out environments that align with what you know is best for you and your patients.
 Be a forward thinker, and look for healthcare innovation that includes us.
-Change happens when we step into our full value and take ownership of our abilities as equal partners in care.
+Change happens when we step into our full value and take ownership of our abilities as equal partners in overall healthcare.

 A Call to Lead